Release date: 31st July 2017

 Release date: 28th March 2016

 The new album of the katsa.theo project, the brainchild of the sound and noise manipulator Jiří Tilgner, deals with the concept of home in all of its forms – from physical structures to the meaning and emotions linked to a place.
 The fact that the album’s creation was happening over a long period of time, leaving space for many experiments along the way, contributes to the wide genre diversity of the final result – raw electro-industrial groundworks are naturally combined with tones of dub, techno or downtempo.
 Ambient drone phases take turns with tracks with almost pop structure.

 Release date: 21th March 2016

-Electronic Music producer Hypercube (born Rodrigo Passannanti) debuted with a full-length Album (Earobics) on Hypnotic / Cleopatra USA label in 1996 known for top acts like FSOL, Loop Guru and many more.
+Electronic Music producer Hypercube (born Rodrigo Passannanti) debuted with a full-length album Earobics in 1996 on Hypnotic / Cleopatra US label known for top acts like FSOL, Loop Guru and many more.